-- [15] Issue 1 Income vs. Cost Approach to value This property is a separately titled free-standing gas bar with a convenience store.
+[12] Issue 1 - Income vs. Cost Approach to value - This property is a separately titled freestanding gas bar with a convenience store.
 In the valuation guide prescribed to by the Province, the suggested best method for valuing this type of property is the Cost Approach to value.
 The City is audited by the Province on that basis.
 These properties are a separate legal entity even though they appear the same as gas bars not on their own title.
 This property has received an adjustment of +5% for a corner lot.
-Valuation Guides were included in the evidence package. - [16] Gas bars that are not on a separate title and which are part of a larger site such as a shopping centre are assessed using the Income Approach to value.
-The land is captured through the income attributed to the shopping centre in such an instance. - One separately titled gas bar sale was introduced.
+Valuation Guides were included in the evidence package.

+[13] Gas bars that are not on a separate title and which are part of a larger site such as a shopping centre are assessed using the Income Approach to value.
+The land is captured through the Income attributed to the shopping centre in such an instance.

+[14] One separately titled gas bar sale was introduced.
 It was a \$1,085,000 sale at 7404 Ogden Rd.
-SE and was used to support the value of the subject property. - [18] The Respondent noted that the values requested by the Complainant based on the Income calculations are less than the land value on this property.
-A number of vacant land sales were produced to show values of C-N land throughout the city. - [19] The Respondent stated that the Cost Approach to value was not a proxy for market value but one of the three accepted approaches to value. - [20] Issue 1 Capitalization Rate analysis subsequent to the evidence exchange and prior to the hearing, the City did agree with one of the six sales provided by the Complainant and added it into it's Capitalization Rate study for free-standing retail with no resulting change in the typical Capitalization Rate.
-The City contested the other five sales, two were declared non-arm's length, one had additional rental income from signage, one include vendor take-back financing and one was purchased to convert to an office building.
-All documentation to support their position was provided, including assessment property summary report, income calculation sheet, RealNet, corporate search, non-residential sales questionnaire (where available), Assessment Request For Information (ARFI), and land title documents. - [21] Issue 2 Request for Land-only value recognising a -30% stigma The City does not recognize perceived stigma as the effect on Market Value is difficult to quantify, depending on the extent and nature of the contamination.
-The Respondent did provide Environmental Information on contamination and showed the subject site did not have anything registered with Alberta Environment.
+SE and was used to support the value of the subject property.

+The Respondent noted that the values requested by the Complainant based on the [15] Income calculations are less than the land value on this property.
+A number of vacant land sales were produced to show values of C-COR and C-N land throughout the city.

+The Respondent stated that the Cost Approach to value was not a proxy for market [16] value but one of the three accepted approaches to value.

+Issue 1 - Capitalization Rate analysis - subsequent to the evidence exchange and prior [17] to the hearing, the City did agree with one of the six sales provided by the Complainant and added it into their Capitalization Rate study for free-standing retail with no resulting change in the typical Capitalization Rate.
+The City contested the other five sales, two were declared nonarm's length, one had additional rental income from signage, one include vendor take-back financing and one was purchased to convert to an office building.
+All documentation to support their position was provided, including assessment property summary report, income calculation sheet, RealNet, corporate search, non-residential sales questionnaire (where available), Assessment Request For Information (ARFI), and land title documents.